2013

 I love the little kisses you leave on my neck, the deep hugs we share.
 How you unabashedly declare your love, as it spurs me to live as boldly.

-One of the finalists in Teambooktu's first Short Story (Flash Fiction) Challenge,Pamela 'Ella' Erhiakeme is a writer and student who lives in Warri, Nigeria.
-Her story, The Two Strangers, displayed her ability to command the reader's attention in a clever piece of literary fiction that basically starts and ends over dinner.
-She has displayed a mastery in the romance and relationships genre.
+Attaining Webmaster status as a finalist in Teambooktu's first Short Story Challenge and first Flash Fiction Challenge,Pamela 'Ella' Erhiakeme is a writer and student who lives in Warri, Nigeria.
+Her stories display her range and an ability to command the reader's attention in a clever piece of literary fiction.

 Ella is an avid reader of books, which spurred her love for writing.
 In her spare time, she pens down her thoughts in the form of prose and poetry.
 She hopes to be a voice for young adults, one that is rarely seen in African Literature.